onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Why is curiosity good?
 Because it enhances focus

-Wikipedia, but incentivised (with something other than a claim on resources) and multi-perspectival and complete - all knowledge, all events.
-All human history.

 How do we give the best mental models in the most accessible way topologically sorted based on relevance and complexity to kids?